klaxalk/linux-setup/README.md

 # Dotfiles profiles

-TODO, in the meantime, see my submodules [Dotprofiler](https://github.com/klaxalk/dotprofiler) and [Epigen](https://github.com/klaxalk/epigen).
+TODO, in the meantime, see description of my submodules [dotprofiler](https://github.com/klaxalk/dotprofiler) and [epigen](https://github.com/klaxalk/epigen).